galacticcouncil/hydration-docs/docs/omnipool_impermanent_loss.md

 For this purpose, the Protocol has put mechanisms in place for distributing IL according to the specific LP positions in the subpools.
 In both cases described above, the correction takes place when an LP withdraws their position.

 #### TKN price went up
-In cases where the spot price of the provided TKN has went up, the Protocol will divert some of the LPed assets as POL and distribute LRNA to the LP to compensate for the IL.
+In cases where the spot price of the provided TKN went up, the Protocol will divert some of the LPed assets as POL and distribute LRNA to the LP to compensate for the IL.

 Let’s suppose that Bob LPed 1000 DAI to the Omnipool when the price was $p_\alpha = 1$ LRNA/DAI, for which he received $s_\alpha = 500$ shares.
 We suppose there are $S_i = 10,000$ shares total in the DAI pool, and $R_i = 19,000$.